CRC: Fully General Model of Confidential Remote Computing: What is Confidential Remote Computing?

 \subsection{Related Work}

 Confidential Computing Consortium's July 2020 white paper~\cite{cccWhitePaper2020} shows the benefits of hardware assistance in computations, \eg~the encryption-in-use for data.
 It includes a good comparison of the cryptographic methods (\ie~from homomorphic encryption standardisation) and the trusted hardware.
-For example, the homomorphic encryption does not provide code secrecy to hide the private algorithms.
-The publicly known code is mutually agreed on by the participants (data providers).
-The paper shows that trusted execution environments (TEEs) can provide attestability, code confidentiality, and better programmability on top of the existing guarantees of homomorphic encryption.
-The code confidentiality with TEEs is described as \emph{"requiring further work"}, but until now, secret-code execution in TEEs has been studied in recent years~\cite{kuccuk2019managing, silva2017dynsgx, bauman2018sgxelide}, and a protected-code loader (PCL) is also an integrated feature in the Intel SGX's SDK.
-This white paper also provides a good set of application case studies.
+For example, in homomorphic encryption schemes, publicly known code is mutually agreed on by the participants (data providers), therefore, they do not provide code secrecy to hide the private algorithms.
+The paper shows that trusted execution environments (\acrshort{tee}s) can provide attestability, code confidentiality, and better programmability on top of the existing guarantees of homomorphic encryption.
+The code confidentiality with \acrshort{tee}s is described as \emph{requiring further work}, though until now, secret-code execution in \acrshort{tee}s has been studied in recent years~\cite{kuccuk2019managing, silva2017dynsgx, bauman2018sgxelide}, and a \acrfull{pcl} is also an integrated feature in the Intel \acrshort{sgx}'s SDK.
 Another short introduction~\cite{rashid2020rise} to confidential computing states how widely the hardware-assistance is adopted by major industry vendors.
 An abandoned patent~\cite{frank2015system} and a valid patent~\cite{naganuma2016confidential} state similar concepts.
 However, Naganuma's patent~\cite{naganuma2016confidential} proposes confidential computing through homomorphic encryption, with no use of hardware-assisted execution technologies.
-To the best of our knowledge our work is the first attempt to model \emph{Confidential Remote Computing} in academia.
+To the best of our knowledge, our work is the first attempt to model \emph{\acrlong{crc}} in academia.